wighawag/hardhat-deploy/documentation/configuration.md

 			default: 1,
 		},
 	},
+  data: {},
 } as const satisfies UserConfig;

+// Import extensions you want to use in your deploy scripts import * as deployExtension from '@rocketh/deploy';
-import * as artifacts from './generated/artifacts.js';
+import * as readExecuteExtension from '@rocketh/read-execute';

+const extensions = {
+  ...deployExtension,
+  ...readExecuteExtension,
+};
-export {artifacts};
+export {extensions};

+// Export types for use in other files type Extensions = typeof extensions;
+type Accounts = typeof config.accounts;
+type Data = typeof config.data;
+export type {Extensions, Accounts, Data};
 ```

-This config file imports modules too so that deploy scripts can simply import `rocketh/config.ts` to have access to artifacts and specific functions.
+This config file imports extensions so that deploy scripts can access specific functions like `deploy`, `read`, and `execute`.
+Artifacts are imported in `rocketh/deploy.ts`, not in config.ts.

 The named account feature allows you to define accounts by name and have them configurable by environment.